-The HTTP traffic we generate is based on an empirical model derived from a large-scale analysis of web traffic [23].
+The HTTP traffic we generate is based on an empirical model derived from a large-scale analysis of web traffic [25].
 The model is an application-level description of how the HTTP 1.0 and 1.1 protocols are used.
-The model of web browsing is as described in [16, 23], however, here we note that the model is quite detailed.
-For example, the model captures the use of persistent HTTP connections as implemented in many contemporary browsers and servers, and distinguishes between web objects that are "top-level" (e.g., HTML files) and objects that are embedded (e.g., image files).
+The model of web browsing is as described in [17, 25], however, here we note that the model is quite detailed as it, for example, captures the use of persistent HTTP connections as implemented in many contemporary browsers and servers, and distinguishes between web objects that are "top-level" (e.g., HTML files) and objects that are embedded (e.g., image files).
+The model is expressed as a set of empirical distributions describing the elements necessary to generate synthetic HTTP workloads.